 This transaction allows you to put an employee on leave, whether it's sabbatical, paid leave or a short-work break.
-This is also the form you will use to return someone form leave status.
+You'll also use this transaction to return someone from leave status.

 Step-by-Step: Approving Transactions